Oracle Fusion Redwood

 facilitate evaluation.

-Quick Actions > Manage Question Areas > Create New
+Navigation: Quick Actions > Manage Question Areas >

 For each Question Area, set the Area Name, Short Name,